ntreimer/jquery-salary-calculator/README.md

 [x] Submit button stores the information i.e. pushes into an array

-[ ] Write a function that calculates the monthly costs from employee information
+[x] Write a function that calculates the monthly costs from employee information

-[ ] Append the calculated info and other employee info to table on DOM
+[ ] Append the employee info to table on DOM

+[ ] Append the calculated cost to DOM

 [ ] Add red background color to row if monthly cost exceeds $20,000